Keeth233/Memory-GAME-project/README.md

 ## Link To The MEMORY CARD GAME

-To view the Memory Card Game, click [here]( https://keeth233.github.io/Memory-GAME-project/)
+To play the Memory Card Game, click [here]( https://keeth233.github.io/Memory-GAME-project/)

 Have FUN! :smiley: